-What are the 5 Main Causes of Health Inequities?
+What are the 6 Main Drivers of Health Disparities and Inequities?

-There’s a complex set of social and economic inequities that drive health disparities.
+There’s a complex set of social and economic inequities that drive health and health care disparities.

-Disparities are preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by socially disadvantaged populations, according to the Centers for Disease Control and Prevention.
+Disparities are preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by different populations, according to the Centers for Disease Control and Prevention.

-It’s estimated that up to 80% of a person’s health outcomes are determined by these factors, which are called the social determinants of health, rather than the medical care we receive.
+It’s estimated that up to 80% of a person’s health outcomes are influenced by these factors, rather than the medical care we receive.

-Here are the five areas of social determinants of health that are the main drivers of health disparities and inequities, according to the U.S. Department of Health and Human Services
+Here are the six areas of social determinants of health that are the main drivers of health disparities and inequities:

 1. Economic stability